hyli-ai/dw-redshift/README.md

 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 ### Goal
-The goal of this project, as a data engineer, is to build an ETL pipeline that extracts the data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for the analytics team to continue finding insights in what songs their users are listening to.
+The goal of this project, as a data engineer, is to build an ETL pipeline that extracts data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for the analytics team to continue finding insights in what songs their users are listening to.
 It is also expected to test the database and ETL pipeline by running queries given by the analytics team from Sparkify and compare the results with their expected results.

 ## Project Description
 * Build an ETL pipeline for a database hosted on Redshift based on the knowledge of data warehouses and AWS.